Business Loans for Retail Stores

 Most banks offer secured loans, which means you need to put up collateral when you apply.
 We know that putting your livelihood on the line just to get a business loan isn’t pleasant, so we offer unsecured loans.

-As long as you met the minimum requirements above, you can get a loan without collateral.
+As long as you met the minimum requirements above, you can get a business loan without collateral.

-We won’t gouge you on interest, either—our bad credit business loans start at 12% interest, depending on your credit score and the terms of the loan.
+We won’t gouge you on interest, either—our merchant loans start at 12% interest, depending on your credit score and the terms of the funding.
 If you have two months of business under your belt and make at least $8,000 every month, you can qualify.

-Just like our regular small business loans, these can be used for any purpose in growing or running your business.
+Just like our regular small business loans, these advancescan be used for any purpose in growing or running your business.

 That means you can pay your employees, refill your shelves, take advantage of marketing and advertising opportunities, and so on.
 These are the costs that can derail your retail business if you’re not careful.
 But with enough working capital, you can continue to run your business smoothly.